tiangolo/node-frontend/README.md

 ...
 ```

 ...if your tests didn't pass, they will throw an error and your build will stop.
-So, you will never ship a "broken" front end Docker image to production.
+So, you will never ship a "broken" frontend Docker image to production.

 * If you need to pass buildtime arguments, for example in Angular, for `--configuration`s, create a default `ARG` to be used at build time: